 Many of you may disagree with my choices for Pantry Basics.
 As I said, it is subjective.
 It will vary from person to person depending on what you like to cook.
 So, don’t think you have to get the ones I list as basics if you know you want something else.
 For example, reader David said he couldn’t do without coriander.
 Me, not so much.
 Also, there are many more choices than what I have listed.
 I will cover a lot more when we get to the Intermediate level of Pantry stocks.
 After all, I certainly don’t think a handful of herbs and spices are anywhere near enough.
 I love spices and I have a whole cupboard full of them.

 Dried Basil.
 This herb is very easy to grow.
-If you have a window box with a fair amount of sunshine, you can have fresh basil all year ’round.
+If you have a window box with a fair amount of sunshine, you can have fresh basil all year-’round.
 But dried herbs have their uses, too.
-And this one is a basic.
-It goes on so many foods and is a must for pasta, tomatoes, pizza and steak.
-Try it on things you might not think of, like eggs, soups, beans and tofu.
+And this one is basic.
+It goes on so many foods and is a must for pasta, tomatoes, pizza, and steak.
+Try it on things you might not think of, like eggs, soups, beans, and tofu.
 The name of the plant comes from the Greek word for king, and many culinary experts call it the king of herbs.
 Add basil, dried or fresh, at the end of cooking, since the heat kills much of the flavor.

 Dried Parsley.
 Most recipes call for fresh parsley.
-My complaint about this, from a bachelor point of view, is that a bunch of parsley goes bad before I can use it up.
-It’s not expensive, but I hate waste.
+My complaint about this, from a bachelor’s point of view, is that a bunch of parsley goes bad before I can use it up.
+It was not expensive, but I hate waste.
 Dried parsley goes well with potatoes and other root vegetables.
-It’s slightly bitter taste counters the sweetness of starches.
+Its slightly bitter taste counters the sweetness of starches.
 It also goes well with meat and poultry.
 One of the things I like about this dried herb is that its mild flavor is very forgiving if you overdo it.
 One warning: parsley in any form should not be used by pregnant women as it can cause uterine contractions.